Roakz/all-the-things/README.md

 <h3>Functionality</h3>

-All the things will be a fullly funtioning 2 sided market place app.
+All the things will be a fullly funtioning 2 sided market place app MVP.
 A user will be able to browse shops on the main home page which will be layed out on individual cards to create a dynamic design.
 If they want to see more they simply click into the shop.
 Here they can view the shop profile and items its selling.
 If they want to buy items they can add it to the cart and then checkout once they are done shopping.
 User will also be directed to create a profile upon signing up for an account.

 From a sellers point of view you will be able to create a Shop which will have a profile.
-Any user can do this.
+Any user can do this for a small $2 dollar donation.
 Within that shop you can add as many items as you wish which will be listed in your shop and on the category browse page.
 Users will be able to view your shop and all items in it if they click into your particular store.

 <h3>Features</h3>